maxplanck-ie/snakepipes/docs/content/running_snakePipes.rst

 All workflows under snakePipes employ various quality-checks (QC) to inform users of the data quality.

-* **MultiQC** : All workflows in snakePipes output a ``MultiQC`` folder, which summerizes the QC metrics obtained from various tools in the workflow via `MultiQC <https://multiqc.info/>`__, in an interactive HTML report.
+* **MultiQC** : All workflows in snakePipes output a ``MultiQC`` folder, which summarizes the QC metrics obtained from various tools in the workflow via `MultiQC <https://multiqc.info/>`__, in an interactive HTML report.
 This output is quite useful to compare samples and get an overview of the data quality from all samples.

 * **deepTools**: `deepTools <deeptools.readthedocs.io>`__ are a popular set of tools that perform QC, normalization and visualization of NGS data.
 In snakePipes, most workflows (except HiC and scRNAseq) contain outputs from various deepTools modules on the samples.
 The coverage files (bigWigs), are also generated by deepTools (bamCoverage and bamCompare modules).
 Therefore, it's useful to look at the deepTools documentation before inspecting these results.

-.. note:: We strongly encourage users to understand these quality matrices and inspect the results from QC, before making biological conclusions or preceeding to downstream analysis.
+.. note:: We strongly encourage users to understand these quality matrices and inspect the results from QC, before making biological conclusions or preceding to downstream analysis.